ethereumjs/ethereumjs-monorepo/packages/trie/README.md

 #### Persistence

-You can enable persistence by setting the `persistRoot` option to `true` when constructing a trie through the `Trie.create` function.
+You can enable persistence by setting the `useRootPersistence` option to `true` when constructing a trie through the `Trie.create` function.
 As such, this value is preserved when creating copies of the trie and is incapable of being modified once a trie is instantiated.

 ```typescript
 import { Trie, LevelDB } from '@ethereumjs/trie'